“Chicano is not a painting style; it is a description of culture.”

 In the 1960s, activist Chicano artists forged a remarkable history of printmaking that remains vital today.
 Many artists came of age during the civil rights, labor, anti-war, feminist, and LGBTQ+ movements.
 They channeled the period’s social activism into assertive aesthetic statements that announced a new political and cultural consciousness (SAAM).
 In the words of E. Carmen Ramos, Chicano printmakers continue to use graphic arts to directly engage audiences, address ongoing social justice concerns, and grapple with the shifting meanings of Chicanidad.

-Romero and Yerena are Chicanx masters in contemporary printmaking, both with multiple decades of aesthetic explorations in their chosen medium as axis by the ever-shifting cultures of the city of Los Angeles.
-Their passion for print as methodology, technique, and medium, as well as the length and strength of their careers, converges their aesthetic practices, each of them having more than two decades as master printmakers.
+Romero and Yerena are Chicanx masters in contemporary printmaking, with multiple decades of aesthetic explorations in their chosen medium as axis by the ever-shifting cultures of Los Angeles.
+Their passion for print as methodology, technique, and medium, as well as the length and strength of their careers, converges their aesthetic practices, each a master printmaker for over two decades.
 Romero concentrated on innovative epistemologies and pioneering explorations such as linocut block printing on Japanese washi paper.
-In contrast, Yerena has focused for years on improving his silkscreen approaches with every print he releases.
+Yerena focused on improving his silkscreen approaches in recent years.

 This exhibition surveys through prints the porous nature of enough through visual depictions often associated with Chicanismo while transcending its unnecessary detrimental demands to celebrate the complex positionalities of both artists as well as their individual decades of aesthetic achievement beyond centering the limits of a field of study or a specific printmaking style or technique.
 In this exploration, multiple print-making practices collide the body with nature and politics that are questioned amid a cacophony of flora and a plethora of our ladies of Guadalupe.
 The works on paper in this exhibition make space to include and converge the legends of Iztaccihuatl and Popocatepetl alongside Romero’s children and Yalitzia Aparicio utilizing various print-making practices, such as silkscreen, linocut, and block printing.
 The prints in Chicanexus celebrates a cultivation of indigenous knowledge centered alongside a need to resist colonialism with a courtesy reminder that artists are the pollinators of culture and truth.